AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. In the web application, create a new chat session and ask the AI assistant this question, `What are the most expensive bikes?`.
 The AI assistant now responds with a completion created by the model saying that `Cyclone Xtreme 900 Road Racer` is the most expensive bike, with some additional information.
 Next, ask the next follow up question as `What are the least expensive?`.
 You should see the response as `SummitRider Xtreme 29er`.
 Next ask one more question, `What's a good mid range?`.
 You should see a moderately priced bike with some additional information.

+    If the you got different bike responses- that's okay!
+Just ensure the flow of questions is the same, and that you're getting a response back with bikes from the product catalog.

-1. Next we'll validate the Semantic cache is working.
+Next we'll validate the Semantic cache is working.
 You will know the cache worked if you see a much faster response time with zero tokens consumed.
 Cached responses will also have a `Cache Hit: True` tag appended in the top right corner.

-    ![cache-hit.png](../media/cache-hit.png)

-1. To test we will repeat the above sequence with slightly modified prompts.
+To test we will repeat the above sequence with slightly modified prompts.
 We will also take the opportunity to adjust the similarity score to see its impact on how the cache works.
 We will start with a very strict similarity score of 0.99, then adjust it after some testing.

+    ![cache-hit.png](../media/cache-hit.png)

 1. Start a new chat and begin by modifying our original question and asking, `What are the highest cost bikes?`.
 You will notice that it responds correctly, but it didn't hit the cache and there were tokens consumed.